Federal District Court vacates DHS regulation to Replace H-1B Cap Lottery

 Hawaii Federal District Judge Blocks Travel Executive Order Nationwide

 3/15/2017 Please be advised that the most recent Executive Order "entry ban" has been suspended by a federal court before it was to go into effect.
 Therefore, at this time, students from the 6 affected countries are not banned from entry.
 The situation could change with subsequent orders.
 As always, student should consult with immigration advisors before considering travel.
-For details, see the link to the legal summary from Fragomen Worldwide Immigration Website.

 Updated Travel Ban Goes Into Effect March 16